-NodePhone2 services have one phone number but two 'channels' - specifically, 'the capability of carrying two concurrent calls'.
-The number of channels may also be increased using the 'MultiLine' feature in the NodePhone toolbox.
-This is often used by business customers to connect an IP PBX (please note that additional charges apply - further details).
+You can increase the number of channels using the 'MultiLine' feature in the NodePhone toolbox.
+NodePhone MultiLine is often used by business customers for IP PBX systems.
+Please note that additional charges apply - learn more about NodePhone MultiLine.

-If you change your dialup password with Internode, your NodePhone password does not change.
-Your NodePhone password will remain as the password originally assigned to it (i.e., your dialup password at the time you created the account).
+Your broadband and NodePhone passwords are separate.
+If you change your Internode broadband password, it will not change your NodePhone password.
+Your NodePhone account will keep the password originally assigned to it.
+This will be the broadband password at the time you created the account.

-If you have changed your dialup password, and attempted to update it in your NodePhone service, the service will not register.
+If you have changed your broadband password, and attempted to update it in your NodePhone service, the service will not register.
 To resolve the problem you can do one of two things:

-In most cases, you do not need to do so.
+In most cases, you do not need to open any ports.

-NodePhone, by its design, converts VoIP calls from peer-to-peer mode into client-server mode - meaning that your connection data is triggered 'outbound' through your firewall, and that you do not normally need to open firewall rules up to allow an inbound call to be delivered directly to your device.
+NodePhone, by its design, converts VoIP calls from peer-to-peer mode into client-server mode.
+Your connection is triggered 'outbound' through your firewall, so you don't need to open the firewall to allow an inbound call.

-Hence, the use of NodePhone generally avoids any need to configure 'STUN' or other VoIP tunnelling protocols, or to configure special rules to enable it to work - for most customers, it is as simple as 'plug in and go'.
+NodePhone generally avoids any need to configure 'STUN' or other VoIP tunnelling protocols, or to configure special rules to work.
+For most customers, it is as simple as 'plug in and go'.

 However, NodePhone does not connect peer-to-peer VoIP calls - all NodePhone calls are automatically client-server calls, connecting outward to our Session Border Controller.
 Because of this, ALG features can actually stop NodePhone from working - by literally getting in the way.

-If you are having trouble getting your device to register properly with NodePhone, make sure that any VoIP specific 'ALG' features in your NAT device/ADSL router are switched off This usually solves the problem.
+If you are having trouble getting your device to register with NodePhone, make sure that any VoIP specific 'ALG' features in your NAT device/ADSL router are switched off.
+This usually solves the problem.